-This year’s Nastia Liukin Cup is going to be an exquisitely high-caliber competition.
-Seven seniors boast career highs over 39 points, of which five were achieved at their respective NLC qualifiers.
-Additionally, six gymnasts, five seniors and one junior, sport perfect 10.0 career highs, which is an outstanding achievement in club gymnastics.
+The caliber of this year’s Nastia Liukin Cup is going to be exceptional, probably the highest we’ve ever seen.
+Twelve gymnasts boast career highs over 39 points, and six gymnasts, five seniors and one junior sport career-high perfect 10.0s, which is an outstanding achievement in club gymnastics.

 The Record Holders

 Four gymnasts, three seniors and a junior qualified with scores over 39 points: Michigan State signee Nikki Smith, who posted an incredible 39.450, Avery Neff (39.225), Nina Ballou (39.125) and junior Jasmine Cawley (39.025).
 Additionally, eight other gymnasts boast career highs over 39: Oklahoma signee Faith Torrez (39.300), Lucie Kirchner (39.250), Arkansas signee Morgan Price (39.175), Lily Pederson (39.150), UCLA signee Selena Harris (39.075), LSU signee Bryce Wilson (39.050), Kelsey Slade (39.025) and junior Presley Duke (39.000).

 Harris, Neff, Smith and Wilson also sport career high 10.0s on vault.
 Harris, Neff and Smith perform spectacular Yurchenko 1.5s and Wilson a Yurchenko double twist.
 Torrez scored a rare 10.0 on beam and junior Bailey Stroud posted a 10.0 on bars at her NLC qualifier last year.